Lighthouse Public Affairs, LLC

 Principled.
 Passionate.
 Responsive.

-By any measure, Lighthouse is the preeminent public affairs consultancy in the San Francisco Bay Area.
-With offices in San Francisco, Oakland, Palo Alto and San Rafael, a team comprised of seasoned professionals from a multitude of disciplines, and a roster of industry-leading clients, Lighthouse is uniquely positioned to manage the most complex regulatory, community, governmental and communications challenges in the nation's most dynamic region.
+Lighthouse Public Affairs is the preeminent public affairs consultancy in the San Francisco Bay Area.
+With offices in San Francisco, Sacramento, Oakland, Palo Alto and Mill Valley, a team comprised of seasoned professionals from a multitude of disciplines, and a roster of industry-leading clients, Lighthouse is uniquely positioned to manage the most complex regulatory, community, governmental and communications challenges in the nation's most dynamic region.

-Lighthouse Public Affairs was founded in 2016, the result of a merger between two leading Bay Area strategic consultancies.
+Lighthouse Public Affairs was founded in 2016, as the result of a merger between veteran public affairs firms Barbary Coast Consulting and Goodyear Peterson Hayward.

 Leads business/civic strategy